Welcome to MTHFR Experts. We are part of BodyScience.life a functional medicine clinic located in South Miami, FL.

 MTHFR Tips

-Avoiding environmental toxins as much as possible: Those with an MTHFR gene defect have an impaired ability to eliminate toxins.
-I avoid plastics, chemicals in beauty supplies and cleaning products, and scented candles, which can all release harmful chemicals.
-We use houseplants and other methods of cleaning our indoor air, and filter our drinking and shower water.
+2. Limiting Exposure to Environmental Toxins: Individuals with an MTHFR gene defect face challenges in eliminating toxins.
+Minimize exposure to plastics, chemicals in beauty and cleaning products, and scented candles, as they can release harmful substances.
+Employ houseplants and other methods to purify indoor air, and use water filters for drinking and shower water.

-Not taking anything with Folic Acid: folic acid is the synthetic form of folate that cannot be used by those with a MTHFR defect and which can be very toxic.
-Avoid any supplements with folic acid and only take L-MTHF forms, which are the methylated forms the body can use.
-We also recomment Biome IQ – PURE METHYLATION ,a super B-complex designed for individuals with methylation deficiencies.
+3. Avoiding Folic Acid: Refrain from consuming anything containing synthetic folic acid, as it is ineffective for those with an MTHFR defect and can be toxic.
+Instead, opt for supplements with L-MTHF forms, the methylated forms the body can utilize.
+Consider products like Biome IQ – PURE METHYLATION, a super B-complex designed for individuals with methylation deficiencies.